GoogleChrome/rendertron/README.md

  * `cache` default `false` - set to `true` to enable caching on Google Cloud using datastore
  * `debug` default `false` - set to `true` to log console messages from within the rendered pages.
+ * `renderOnly` - restrict the endpoint to only service requests for certain domains.
+Specified as an array of strings. eg. `['http://render.only.this.domain']`

 ### Dependencies
 This project requires Node 7+ and Docker ([installation instructions](https://docs.docker.com/engine/installation/)).
 For deployment this